rust-lang-de/rustbook-de/src/ch12-03-improving-error-handling-and-modularity.md

    = note: this `Result` may be an `Err` variant, which should be handled

 warning: `minigrep` (bin "minigrep") generated 1 warning
     Finished dev [unoptimized + debuginfo] target(s) in 0.71s
      Running `target/debug/minigrep the poem.txt`
-Suche nach the
+Searching for the
-In Datei poem.txt
+In file poem.txt
-Mit text:
+With text:
 I'm nobody!
 Who are you?
 Are you nobody, too?
 Then there's a pair of us - don't tell!